alexander-tritt-monash/spinsim/docs/source/about.motivation.rst

 Motivation
 ----------

 Ultracold atoms have proven their effectiveness in state of the art technologies in quantum metrology\ :cite:`huang_quantum_2014`.
 The use of quantum mechanics to make precise measurements of small signals).
 Design of such measurement protocols requires many steps of verification, including simulation.
-This is especially important, since running real experiments can be expensive and time consuming, and thus it is more practical to debug such protocols quickly on a computer.
+This is especially important, since running real experiments can be expensive and time consuming, and thus it is more practical to debug such protocols quickly and cheaply on a computer.
 In general, any design of experiments using spin systems could benefit from a fast, accurate method of simulation.

 In the past, the Spinor Bose Einstein Condensate Lab at Monash University used an in-house, cython based script AtomicPy\ :cite:`morris_qcmonkatomicpy_2018` (which this package is originally based off), and standard differential equation solvers to solve the Schroedinger equation for these spin one (sometimes simplified to spin half for speed) systems.
 However, these methods are not completely optimised for our use case, and therefore come with some issues.